BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/vesting.md

 The circumstances under which a clawback should be performed can be agreed upon in a contract (e.g. smart contract).

-For Evmos, the `ClawbackVestingAccount` is used to allocate tokens to core team members and advisors to incentivize long-term participation in the project.
+For Butane, the `ClawbackVestingAccount` is used to allocate tokens to core team members and advisors to incentivize long-term participation in the project.

 ## Contents